Square Drive Screw FAQ

 Why Square Drive Screws?

-The recess decision can be an after-thought just based on what you have on hand when it should be based your application.
+The recess decision can be an afterthought based on what you have on hand, when it should be based on your application.
 Torx and star drive screws are almost always sold with the bit because there are so many bit sizes.
-Commonly used outdoors where mistakes happen more, driving at an angle is needed, and contractors expense these high price screws to jobs to clients.
-In general construction, having the ability to drive at an angle where the bit is also much more likely to dis-engage and scratch your job is commonly worth it.
+Commonly used outdoors where mistakes happen more, driving at an angle is needed, and contractors incur the high price of these high-priced screws on jobs for clients.
+In general, construction, which allows driving at angles, is much more likely to disengage and scratch your job, and it's commonly worth it.

-Square Drive and Combo drive screws, when using a Sq. bit can only be driven straight.
-Since the screws and the bit are tapered, they make a matched fit system where the screws stick to the bit for wood applications where you do not want the screw to wander.
-Building boxes like cabinets or furniture, driving at an angle can be disaster, because your wrist got tired.
-Square drive is the best choice inside your workshop when each screw matters, smaller screws are common, and efficiency makes a difference.
+Square Drive and Combo drive screws, can only be driven straight.
+Since the screws and the bit are tapered, they make a matched fit system where the screws stick to the bit for wood applications, where you do not want the screw to wander.
+Building boxes like cabinets or furniture or driving at an angle, can be a disaster because your wrist gets tired.
+A square drive is the best choice for your workshop when each screw matters, smaller screws are common, and efficiency matters.

 Check out our Promaster Plus, ProMax®, PocketMax® and ProMaster® Square Drive Screws